RobertStewart/log4mongo-java/README.md

 MongoDB document oriented database [2].

 * MongoDbAppender - Stores a BSONified version of the Log4J LoggingEvent
+* ExtendedMongoDbAppender - Extends MongoDbAppender by allowing you to add top level elements
 * MongoDbPatternLayoutAppender - Uses standard Log4J pattern layout, parser
     and converter classes to store a log message as a custom-formatted document